-Katarzyna Gdaniec was born in Poland.
-From the age of eight she dedicated herself to artistic gymnastics and won the Artistic Gymnastics European Junior Championships in 1974.
-She then studied at the National Ballet School in Gdansk, where she graduated.
-In 1983 she won 1st Prize at the Gdansk National Dance Competition, which enabled her to participate in the Prix de Lausanne and obtain the Johnson Foundation Prize.
-In 1985 she entered Maurice Béjart’s Ballet du XX Siècle and remained with the company as principal dancer until 1991.
-Katarzyna has been a choreographer since 1987.
-She created her first works for the “Young Choreographers” workshop organised by the Ballet du XX Siècle.
-As of 1992 she devotes herself entirely to choreography, having left the Béjart Ballet Lausanne and founded, with Marco Cantalupo, Compagnie Linga, for which she has co-authored over forty choreographies.
+Katarzyna Gdaniec was born in Gdansk (Poland).
+She dedicated herself to artistic gymnastics from the age of eight and won the Artistic Gymnastics European Junior Championships.
+She then studied at the Academy of Vaganova of St-Petersburg and at the National Ballet School in Gdansk.
+In 1983 she won the 1st Prize at the Gdansk National Dance Competition and the Prix de Lausanne.
+She entered Maurice Béjart’s Ballet du XXe Siècle in 1985 and remained with the company as principal dancer until 1992.
+As early as 1987 Katarzyna has been a choreographer ; after creating her first works for the “Young Choreographers” workshop organized by the Ballet du XXe Siècle, she has devoted herself entirely to choreography since 1992.
+The same year, she founded Compagnie Linga with Marco Cantalupo, which she has co-authored over forty choreographies for.

 Marco Cantalupo was born in Genova, Italy.
 He studied at the Scala in Milan ballet school followed by the Hamburg Opera ballet school, where he graduated.
 Several stays in the U.S.A. gave him the opportunity to study the Limon technique.
 He danced with the Hamburg Opera, and then as a soloist with the Staatstheather Gelsenkirchen, the National Ballet of Portugal, the Deutsche Oper Berlin, the Stadttheater Bern and the Béjart Ballet Lausanne.
 He choreographed for a number of independent projects in Italy before founding Linga with Katarzyna Gdaniec.